glsorre/amethystwindows/README.md

 This layout has one column per window, with each window extending the full height of the screen.

 ### Vertical
-The rotated version of Column, where each window takes up an entire row, extending the full width of the screen.
+The rotated version of Horizontal, where each window takes up an entire row, extending the full width of the screen.

 ### HorizontalGrid
 This layout places the windows in grid occuping space in horizontal when necessary.